DtorrX/effective-bassoon/README.md

 These are unique 12 character alpha-numeric codes that uniquely identify securities.
 The first two letters of an ISIN code usually represents the jursidiction where a particular stock or bond was issued, For Russia securities, this two letter code is "RU".

+# Source

+The code scrapes data from the NSD, the National Settlement Depository (NSD).
+The NSD is responsible for assigning ISINs issued within Russia.
+It is also [sanctioned by the European Union](https://ec.europa.eu/info/sites/default/files/business_economy_euro/banking_and_finance/documents/faqs-sanctions-russia-central-securities-depositories_en.pdf)